FatemehAbediK/deep-learning-general/README.md

 # deep-learning-general

 ### 1. DL-fashion-mnist:
-a comparison between ANN and CNN for fashion mnist data set. the val_accuracy of 1 or 100% is due to we assume our validation set as same as the test set(no prior splitting)
+This project implements a deep learning approach to classify images from the Fashion-MNIST dataset and compares the performance of an ANN (Artificial Neural Network) and a CNN (Convolutional Neural Network).
+The dataset is preprocessed by normalizing pixel values to improve training stability.
+The ANN uses fully connected Dense layers with Dropout, while the CNN uses convolutional and pooling layers to extract spatial features from images.
+Both models are trained using the Adam optimizer with sparse categorical cross-entropy loss.
+The observed validation accuracy reaching ~100% is due to the validation set being taken directly from the test set without a prior separate split, leading to data overlap in evaluation.
+This highlights the importance of proper dataset splitting for reliable performance measurement.The goal is to compare model performance and understand how architecture choice affects image classification accuracy

 ### 2. CNN-mnist: